 Regional Reliability Standards

 The regional reliability standard BAL-001-TRE-1, Primary Frequency Response in the ERCOT Region, was approved by the Texas RE Board of Directors on April 23, 2013.
-This standard has been submitted to NERC for Board of Trustees approval and for submission to FERC for regulatory approval.
+This standard has been approved by the NERC Board of Trustees and submitted to FERC for regulatory approval.

 There are two approved regional standards in the Electric Reliability Council of Texas (ERCOT) region.